-The Lead Instructor for the course is Beth Ireland, who is joined by visiting instructors Mark Gardner and Al Stirt.
+Lead Instructor Beth Ireland is joined for three of the projects by visiting instructors Mark Gardner and Al Stirt.

-Lead Instructor Beth Ireland has been a professional woodworker in Roslindale, MA, since 1983, specializing in turning and sculpture.
-She holds an MFA from the Massachusetts College of Art and Design, and her work has been widely exhibited and published, including a 2015 profile in American Woodturner.
+Beth Ireland has been a professional woodworker since 1983, specializing in turning and sculpture.
+She holds an M.F.A. from the Massachusetts College of Art and Design, and her work has been widely exhibited and published, including a 2015 profile in American Woodturner.
 She has also held several prestigious Windgate Fellowships and participated in the International Turning Exchange.
-Beth’s business encompasses everything from production runs of turned balusters to one-of-a-kind sculpture.
-Her website is bethireland.net.
+Beth’s business encompasses everything from production runs of turned balusters to sculpture to one-of-a-kind stringed instruments.
+She is the Lead Instructor for our Turning Intensive and teaches turning for the Comprehensive.
+Beth lives in St. Petersburg, FL, and her website is bethireland.net.

 Visiting Instructor Mark Gardner is a full-time studio turner and sculptor in Saluda, NC.
 His award-winning work is exhibited nationally and has been acquired for the permanent collections of the Museum of Arts and Design in New York, the Yale University Art Gallery, and the Minneapolis Institute of Art, among others.
 He is represented in publications such as New Masters of Woodturning (Fox Chapel Press, 2008) and Scratching the Surface: Art and Content in Contemporary Wood (Guild Publishing, 2002).
 Mark’s website is markgardnerstudio.com.